vcl/vcl/modules/icon/README.md

 [img-tag based media objects example](/demo/example-img-tag.html)

 Based on a background image.
-The size is defined by the container and the use of `vclLayoutFit` on the div carrying the background image.
+The size is defined by the container and the use of `layout-fit` on the div carrying the background image.

 [background image based media objects example](/demo/example-background-image.html)